picklejuicedev/kedro_docs_prototype/docs/usage.md

 # Usage

 !!! note
-    Normally you wold discuss how to use the project here, i.e. the spaceflights code and/or model.
-    However it is much more interesting to highlight how to use the documentation system.
+    Normally you wold discuss how to use the Kedro project here, i.e. the spaceflights code and/or model.
+However let's use it to highlight how to use the documentation system.

 ## Run a local server